 DOT Drug and Alcohol Testing Defense

 Are you an airman or safety-sensitive employee that’s tested positive on a Department of Transportation (“DOT”) regulated drug test?
 Has a Medical Review Officer (“MRO”) called to tell you that you failed a pre-employment, reasonable suspicion/cause, random, return-to-duty, follow-up, or post-accident DOT drug or alcohol test?
 Are you concerned that you may test positive on an impending DOT drug or alcohol test?
 Have you been accused of refusing a DOT drug test or have you been unable to give a specimen due to “shy-bladder” syndrome?
-If so, take the time to call an aviation attorney at The Ison Law Firm to determine if you have a sufficient explanation to avoid penalties.
+If so, take the time to call an aviation attorney at The Ison Law Firm to determine if you have a sufficient explanation to avoid penalties and FAA certificate action.

 Another common problem which occurs is when an airman with “shy-bladder” syndrome or who is otherwise unable to provide a specimen leaves the testing site before testing is complete.
 It should be noted that a test will be deemed a failure in the event that an airman leaves a testing site prior to test completion.
 Nevertheless, the unique facts and circumstances surrounding your situation should be analyzed by an aviation attorney to determine if your failure to provide sufficient specimen was handled correctly by the testing facility.